voinoid/blog/data/blog/types-of-leaders.md

 ## intrinsic and extrinsic motivation

+Are you intrinsically or extrinsically motivated?
+What about your colleagues?

+Often people believe that they themselves are intrinsically motivated and believe that others are extrinsically motivated.
+This obviously makes no sense, as why would most people believe that others are motivated by money, while themselves having some other internal motivation for what they do.

+It is important to nurture and develop the intrinsic motivation in your colleagues and subordinates.
+You will get far better work from them, and have a

 ## happiness

+You are either a happy person or not, right?
+Well, not exactly.
+According to some rough estimates about 50% of your happiness comes from your genetics, 40% from your intentional activities and 10% from material wealth.

+You could take a few views from this:

+1. If you are born an unhappy person that you are cursed for life
+2. If you consciously work on some practices, you can make yourself happy
+3. Without the other things, money can't buy you happiness, but it can certainly help

+Let's focus on the 40%.
+Few people are born with no intrinsic reason to be happy and if the 40% of intentional activity can be controlled, there is a good chance of being happy overall.
+Focus on behaviours and practices that we do voluntarily such as helping others, adopting a positive view, exercise and have goals you can work towards.

 ## decision making

+Most people believe that they are good decision makers.
+They are overconfident in their decision-making prowess.
+This leads to bias in the decision-making process.
+Let's discuss a few of these biases and how to overcome them.

+1. The framing effect - The tendency for us to be risk adverse regarding positive outcomes and risk taking regarding negative outcomes.
+2. Confirmation bias - The tendency to actively seek out information that confirms your pre-existing viewpoint.
+3. Decision fatigue - Making too many decisions, including insignificant decisions causes us to make poorer decisions when it really matters.
+4. Team scaling fallacy - That by adding members to your team, you can solve the problem with linearly increasing efficiency.
+5. Common information effect - The tendency for people in team to talk about the things that they all know, and not the things that they individually know, which would add value.

+Wherever you are working, it is important to be aware of these biases and work together to not fall prey to their effects.

 # people skills

 ## emotional intelligence

+Think of your best boss.
+What characteristics stand out?

+The things that stand out are likely not that they are intelligent, or that they had excellent grades at school.
+You probably thought about their people skills.
+Leaders are judged, not only on how clever they are, but also how they handle themselves and other people.

+The skill related to understanding yourself, and others is known as emotional intelligence.

+What are the implications for leadership?
+Emotional intelligence starts with self-awareness.
+People who are high in self-awareness are more empathic.
+You can improve your ability to self-regulate with rehearsal and practice and being more self-aware allows you to have more understanding for others.

 ## organisational intelligence

+People who span organizational divides and integrate knowledge and best practices around the organisation are much more useful than people that work in silos.

+They connect people and ideas.

+You want to have a network that is large and spans many different areas of knowledge within your company to maximise value.
+Good leaders encourage this interconnected behaviour and themselves have good relationships across the organisation.

 ## cultural intelligence